There are four types of type-cast in C++, which are preferred than the C-style cast. ## static_cast

 It can only be used to cast away cv-qualifiers and the original type must

 be a pointer or reference.
-If the result of a const_cast
+If the result of a const_cast that casts away

 const-qualifier is pointing to or referring to a object which is declared